majuss/easybox904/README.md

 # Open your EasyBox 904 xDSL for every provider --- Without MIC (Modem Installation Code)
 This is a step by step guide to open your easybox 904 xDSL for the usage with every provider (Telekom, 1&1 etc).
-This Guide is only supported for the 904 xDSL however it should also work with the LTE version or the EasyBox 804 etc.
+This Guide is only supported for the 904 xDSL (the firmware of the 804 is protected by encryption and cannot be modified this easy).

 # Prerequisites:
 - EasyBox 904 xDSL